Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-The top panels of Figure~\ref{fig:sim} illustrate the Monte-Carlo simulated power and the empirical phase transition curves of $\HCHG$ and $\LR$ along with their theoretical counterparts.
+The top panels of Figure~\ref{fig:sim} illustrate the Monte-Carlo simulated power $\hat{B}(T,\alpha,\beta,r)/N$ and the empirical phase transition curves of $\HCHG$ and $\LR$ along with their theoretical counterparts.
 The results illustrated in these figures support our theoretical finding in Theorems~\ref{thm:HC_powerful} and \ref{thm:HC_powerless}, establishing $\rho(\beta)$ of \eqref{eq:rho} as the boundary between the region where HCHG has asymptotically maximal power and the region where it has asymptotically no power.
 We also show the Monte-Carlo simulated power and empirical phase transition of the log-rank test; the region of powerfulness is smaller than that of $\HCHG$, in agreement with our theoretical result in Theorem~\ref{thm:LR_powerless}.
 The empirical phase transitions of some weighted versions of the log-rank test we experimented with are similar but typically inferior to that of the log-rank.
-These statistics include: Tarone-Ware \cite{tarone1977distribution}, Gehan-Wilcoxon \cite{gehan1965generalized}, and Fleming-Harrington with $(p,q)=(1,0)$ and $(p,q)=(1,1)$ \cite{harrington1982class}.
+These statistics include: Tarone-Ware \citep{tarone1977distribution}, Gehan-Wilcoxon \citep{gehan1965generalized}, and Fleming-Harrington with $(p,q) \in \{(1,0),(0.5,0.5),(1,1)\}$ \citep{harrington1982class}.
 The bottom panel in Figure~\ref{fig:sim} indicates configurations on the grid $I_\beta \times I_r$ in which the empirical power of a test based on $\HCHG$ at the level $\sigLevel$ is significantly better or worse than a test based on different statistics.
-These illustrations support the theoretical results that imply that $HCHG$ is asymptotically more powerful than existing methods for temporarily rare and relatively weak non-proportional hazard deviations.